jewirth/jewirth.github.io/syntax.md

 <a name="17"></a>

-## Some quite useful command syntax
+## some quite useful command syntax

     # show third field of each line in test.txt with delimiter '#'
     cut -d# -f3 test.txt